Lee Brown Coye: Illustrator of the macabre

 Coye illustrated, as well as the H. P. Lovecraft collection, Three Tales of Horror (Arkham House, 1967), and two deluxe collections of pulp stories edited by Karl Edward Wagner and published by his imprint Carcosa : Manly Wade Wellman's Worse Things Waiting (1975) and Hugh B. Cave's Murgunstrumm and Others (1978).
 Coye won the World Fantasy Award for best artist in 1975 and 1978.
 Coye was in the midst of illustrating Cave's volume Death Stalks the Night, which would have been the fifth volume published by North Carolina publishing house Carcosa, when he suffered a crippling stroke and eventually died.
 The volume's editor, Karl Edward Wagner, abandoned plans to publish through Carcosa, however the volume was eventually issued, with the illustrations Coye had completed, by Fedogan and Bremer.

 Other work

-Although Coye is best known for his fantasy and horror illustrations, for more than fifty years his artistic output covered a much wider range.
-He was a watercolor, oil, and egg tempera painter, a muralist, a sculptor, a photographer, a silversmith, and an able builder of models and dioramas.
-From rats and beetles and disfigured bodies, to whales, mythic figures, and landscapes, Coye's subjects are as diverse as the media in which he worked.
-All of his work was executed with expert craftsmanship, and exhibits the originality that sprang from his renowned imagination and sense of humor.
-Coye created paintings, sculpture, and jewelry that are as beautiful as his illustrations are macabre.
+Coye's artistic work covered much more than pulp illustrations and featured diverse inspirations, including nature, animals and mythology.
+He painted in watercolor, oil, and egg tempera; created murals, sculpture and photography; worked as a silversmith and made models or dioramas.
+His work was known for craftsmanship, humor and originality.
+Though known for his macabre magazine art, Coye also created paintings, sculpture, and jewelry noted for beauty and delicacy.